mbbu-beep/cybersecurity-blogs/security-watch/passkeys-will-be-new-norm.md

 You do not need to understand all the technology behind them.
 You do need to know where your passkeys are stored and how you would recover your account if your phone or computer were lost.

-Passwords are not gone yet—but passkeys are quickly becoming part of everyday account security.
+Passwords are not gone yet.
+However, passkeys are quickly becoming part of everyday account security.